noblotni/workforce_scheduling/README.md

 optional arguments:
   -h, --help            show this help message and exit --data-path DATA_PATH
                         Path to the data file.
 Must be a json file.
-  --nb-processes NB_PROCESSES
+(Required) --nb-processes NB_PROCESSES
                         Number of processes for the solution search. (default: 1) --gurobi-threads GUROBI_THREADS